-In this article, we lay out the fundamental steps for recovering from any minor injury.
+In this article, I lay out the fundamental steps for recovering from any minor injury.

 The goal is to arm you with enough knowledge so that you know when to seek medical attention, when to rest, and when (and how) to push through your injury to the other side.